2023 AWARD CATEGORIES OPEN FOR ENTRIES

 This category is open to any organisation that has either completed, currently embarking on or at a stage of discovery in their digital transformation pathway.

-This could be digital technologies and strategies that enable better business operations, increased performance, deeper insight and enhanced experiences, ultimately getting more people, more active, more often.
-Have you got a story to shout about which can inspire others?
+This could be digital technologies and strategies that enable better business operations, increased performance, deeper insight, measurement of the impact of physical activity interventions and enhanced experiences, ultimately getting more people, more active, more often.
+Have you got a story to shout about which can inspire others.

 Assessment Process: